 - Regularly reflect and adjust your way of work to boost effectiveness.
 [Evaluate your performance and identify room for improvement.]

-Other similar project management methodologies have since been developed, largely based on Agile Principles.
-You may have heard of some already, such as Scrum, Lean, Waterfall, Kanban, DevOps, and Rapid.
+Other similar project management methodologies have been developed, mainly on Agile Principles.
+You may have heard of some, such as Scrum, Lean, Waterfall, Kanban, DevOps, and Rapid.
 Among all of them, Agile focuses on predicting and responding to change rather than following a strict plan.

 When using an Agile approach, expect that you’ll work on each phase of the project in the short term and run into a feedback loop that may or may not change the entire process over again.
 An Agile approach can help you adjust regardless of these changes.

 Reasons why your PR project strategy needs an Agile approach

 The business landscape also reveals the growing application of the Agile approach, which shouldn’t be a surprise because of the methodology’s advantages.
 One of the reasons to review projects progressively is that hardly any significant project is ever 100% successful when it is reviewed only at completion.
 Therefore, it is better to detect those reasons for potential problems than find out at the end of the project.

 Problems encountered in traditional project management